 We implement the identification strategy using panel data from the 1996-1999 and 2000-2003 waves of the U.S. Census Bureau's Survey of Income and Program Participation (SIPP).
 We find that losing an eligible dependent has a negative impact on the growth rate of parental labor income in the year following the tax year in which the credit was lost.
 We also replicate the identification strategy on the 2005-2007 repeated cross-sections from the U.S. Census Bureau's American Community Survey (ACS).
-Using this data, we find the same negative effect on the level of parental labor income in the year following the tax year following the tax year in which the credit was lost.
+Using this data, we find the same negative effect on the level of parental labor income in the year following the tax year in which the credit was lost.
 We show, using a variety of robustness tests, that these findings are not driven by a direct effect of child aging or a spurious correlation between timing of birth and income level or its growth rate.

 In light of the previous discussion, these results imply the presence of an ex post misperception.
-In particular, we interpret this finding as suggestive of the fact that households increase their estimate of the MTR and respond via the substitution effect.
+We interpret this finding as suggestive of the fact that households increase their estimate of the MTR and respond via the substitution effect.

 The rest of the paper is organized as follows.
 Section 2 reviews existing empirical evidence on taxpayer confusion, tax complexity, and tax salience.
 Section 3 presents a model that formalizes the intuition behind ex post misperceptions of tax schedule changes.
-Section 4 describes our identification strategy.
-Section 5 describes the datasets that we use and the estimating equations.
-Section 6 discusses our results and presents a number of robustness checks.
-Section 7 relates our findings to the empirical literature on the PIH.
-Finally, Section 8 concludes.

-10We focus on labor earnings because this measure captures not only hours worked, but other types of effort (such as looking for a better job) that increase the value of one's labor input.
+&lt;sup>10We focus on labor earnings because this measure captures not only hours worked, but other types of effort (such as looking for a better job) that increase the value of one's labor input.